Fantasy Is Not an Adult Policy Option

 Any State running a socialized medical system has to stop spending at some point—for instance, it can’t come anywhere near spending 100 percent of GDP on medical care, because then there would be massive deaths due to starvation!
 And it will always be the case that if the government in question only had spent more than it in fact did spend, some people would have lived longer.

 A serious discussion of this issue should approach the topic as adults would, recognizing that we live in a world of scarcity in which, as a result, we cannot avoid making tradeoffs.
 Some people will die who might have been kept alive a bit longer by devoting more resources to their care, no matter what we do.
 Having recognized that, now we can begin to discuss what policy will result in minimizing those deaths, or distributing them better, or whatever other goals we have.
 Clearly, libertarians will tend to believe that a free market in health care would provide the best possible solution to this problem of scarcity, but the point I’m attempting to make here is not tied to that answer.
 An interventionist who thinks that market failure pervades the health care industry may see a need for a government program to address such failures, but, nevertheless, she will, if she’s being serious about the issue, realize that her proposed solution will not be a panacea and will still involve tradeoffs.
-(And such realistic interventionists do, indeed, exist—see Robert Reich discussing just such tradeoffs in this video.)
+(And such realistic interventionists do, indeed, exist—see Robert Reich discussing just such tradeoffs)

 Not a Partisan Issue